wordofwarning/wordofwarning.org/current/2015-haphazard/index.md

 *Presented by* Word of Warning + Z-arts

 ###Saturday 28 February 2015, 12noon-4pm.
 Free
-Haphazard 2013 filled the historic Z-arts' building to the brim with bizarre antics and amazing images — moving musical sculptures; a bouncy, squeaky, ping-pong dance; and an underground labyrinth (but only for the brave!).
+Intriguing images and offbeat oddities dotted around the historic Z-arts' building…

+From quirky quoits to crotchety crochet, freaky food to a jungle jamboree, topped off with a dose of dotty dance and a plea to avenge the apiary (or *save the bees!*)

-Why not join us to see what offbeat oddities and intriguing images 2015 will conjure?
-Playful, quirky, fun and sometimes plain daft: this is a very different day for kids and their adults, and adults and their adults.
-Turn up at any time and come and go as you please.
+Playful, quirky, engaging and sometimes plain daft: this is a day for kids and their adults, *adults* and their adults — in short, anyone looking for a different day out!. *Turn up at any time and come and go as you please.*

 ####Venue + Booking Details
 Date: Saturday 28 February 2015, 12noon-4pm